LCBRU/acadex/README.md

 pip install -r requirements.txt
 ```

+3. Create the Environment File

+Go to the `acadex` directory and copy the file `example.env` to `.env`.

+Change the etails in the file to appropriate values.

-3. Create the database using
+4. Create the database using

 Staying in the `acadex` directory and type the command: